rquintero-88/eomccgen/README.md

 ```
 # eomccnum

 **eomccnum** is a notebook designed to perform Coupled Cluster calculations for both ground state (CCS, CCD, CCSD, etc.) and excited states (EOM-CC) using [Wolfram Mathematica version 12.3](https://writings.stephenwolfram.com/2021/05/launching-version-12-3-of-wolfram-language-mathematica/).
 It is intended to be used alongside **eomccgen**, where you generate equations in **eomccgen** and then implement them in **eomccnum**.

-## Features
+The features of this notebook are the following:

 - Implements Coupled Cluster calculations for ground state and excited states.
 - Provides three implemented examples: EE-EOM-CCSD, IP-EOM-CCSD, and DEA-EOM-CCSD.
 - Requires electronic integrals to be included in the **int** file.
-Default integrals for H2O, Be, He, and Ne are provided.
+Integrals for H2O, Be, He, and Ne are provided.